nicoespeon/abracadabra/README.md

-# Refactorix
+# 🧙‍ Abracadabra

 > 👷 This project is under initial development phase and is not stable yet.

-Refactorix is a Visual Studio Code extension that brings you automated refactorings for JavaScript and TypeScript.
+Abracadabra is a Visual Studio Code extension that brings you automated refactorings for JavaScript and TypeScript.

 Our goal is to provide you with easy-to-use, intuitive refactorings.
 They help you clean the code and understand what's going on.